Ingredients Serves: 4

 - Lift out the mushrooms from the cooking water with a slotted spoon, and reserve the liquid, which is now mushroom stock.
 Cut or tear the mushrooms into bite-sized pieces.

-4. Pour the mushroom stock through a fine sieve into a jug, taking care to discard any grit or sand at the bottom.
+- Pour the mushroom stock through a very fine sieve or muslin cloth into a jug, taking care to discard any grit or sand at the bottom.
 Measure the stock back into a saucepan, and make up to 1l with boiling water.
 Set over a low heat, add 2/3 tsp of fine sea salt, and keep just below a simmer.

 - When the onion or shallots are cooked, increase heat to medium and add the rice.
 Stir continuously, until the rice is almost too hot to touch.
 Pour over the white wine, and stir until all the wine is absorbed.
 Reduce heat to low, add half the hot stock and leave to simmer for 10 minutes.

 - While the rice cooks, fry the mushrooms in half the butter with a pinch of salt, over a very low heat for 5 minutes.
 Set aside.

 - After simmering the rice for 10 minutes, add the remaining hot stock one ladle at a time, stirring continuously, until there are just a couple of ladles left in the pan and the rice is al dente.
 This should take about 5 minutes.
 The mixture will look fairly soupy – it will thicken further when you add the parmesan and leave to stand.

 - Turn off the heat.
 Stir through the remaining butter, mushrooms and parmesan.
 Cover and leave for 5 minutes.